All Episodes

 That's what that means.

-Last night on the record with Greta Van Suster on the Fox News Channel.
+Now we move on last night on the record with Greta Van Sustran on the Fox News channel.

-And then I see a statement by your representative which said that that headline's misleading that you're not backing down on the aggressive attack on Bain Capital.
+And then I see a statement by your representative which said that that headline's misleading, that you're not backing down on the aggressive attack on Bain Capital.

 So where are we on this?